Areas of Expertise: History

-Davis, J. 'Russia's war and revolutions as seen by Morgan Philips Price and Arthur Henderson' in Bland, L. and Carr, R. (eds) Labour, British Radicalism and the First World War, Manchester University Press, February 2018.
+Davis, J. 'Russia's war and revolutions as seen by Morgan Philips Price and Arthur Henderson' in Bland, L. and Carr, R. (eds) Labour, British Radicalism and the First World War, Manchester University Press, 2018.

 Davis, J., 'The Zinoviev Letter', 2017.
 Modern History Review, April, Volume 19, Number 4.

 '1989: Why the Wall Fell', Festival of Ideas, Anglia Ruskin University, October 2019.

 'Saviour or blundering surgeon?
 How should we remember Mikhail Gorbachev?', History Summer School, University of Cambridge, July 2019.

 '1989: the collapse of communism in Eastern Europe', Hills Road History Conference, Hills Road Sixth Form College, Cambridge, July 2019.

 'Searching for Truth in Russia: Walter Citrine's Soviet Visits in the Interwar Years', TUC 150th Anniversary: 'Walter Citrine and the Changing International Environment, 1920-1945', BUIRA History of Industrial Relations Study Group, University of Westminster, October 2018.

 'Labour and the left in the 1980s: a reassessment', Wolfson College Humanities Society, Wolfson College, Cambridge, May 2018.